 The Jordan Eclipse sneaker is produced in a wide array of colorways from multi-toned to classic white-on-whites.
 At first glance, the shoe projects a Roshe look but dwelling further to its intricate details; one can see a slightly taller heel and Jordan branding on the right places.

-The honorable elements of the Jordan Eclipse include the midsole tooling and the first use of the Jumpman branding found at the heel, the Huarache-inspired sock-like construction of the lining, and the neoprene tongue from the Jordan VI and VII.
+The honorable elements of the Jordan Eclipse include the midsole tooling and the first use of the Jumpman branding found at the heel, and the neoprene tongue from the Jordan VI and VII.
 The coveted technology of Zoom Air at the heel continued the legacy of previous Air Jordans.

 With Jordan brand's consecutive hits on annual sneaker-collected releases, its wingspan of ubiquitous designs hooked the attention of shoe enthusiasts of all ages.
 Its rich line of Michael-inspired footwear gradually instilled aspects of Jordan's life into sneakers on which the public can get a grasp on.
 By simply purchasing a pair from the franchise, one would be superficially blessed by your Airness' ankle-breaking maneuvers which by the way, is a brilliant marketing tool.

 But with great sales-boosting powers, comes great responsibility of diversifying your product line.
 As the original Jordan fanatics age so does the relevance of the Jordan footwear.
 Younger generations who aren't born after Jordan delivered his last shot would only reflect on how an Air Jordan sneaker would feel and look and not by the prestige it carries unless, of course, these teens would search for it on the internet.
 But moreover, a market shift was done to cater to this opportunity.